Henrik Meister: Rennes

 On 15 August 2024, Meister joined Ligue 1 club Rennes on a four-year contract, after Sarpsborg had accepted an initial transfer fee reported to be €8 million, potentially rising to €13 million in add-ons.

 Meister made his club debut on 18 August, coming on as an 87th-minute substitute for compatriot and fellow new signing Albert Grønbæk in the season opener against Lyon.
 Shortly after entering the game, he scored Rennes' third and final goal in a 3–0 away victory.

 Pisa

-On 13 January 2025, Meister joined Italian Serie B club Pisa on loan, with an option to buy.
+On 13 January 2025, Meister joined Serie B club Pisa on loan, with an option to buy.
 On 10 August 2025, the transfer was made permanent and Meister signed a three-season contract with Pisa, with an option for a fourth year.

+Derby County

+On 30 August 2026, Meister joined EFL Championship club Derby County on a season-long loan with an option to make the move permanent in the summer of 2027.
+Meister made his Derby County debut on 5 September 2026, in a 3–0 defeat at West Ham United.

 International career

 On 28 August 2024, Meister received his first call-up to the Denmark U-20 squad, for two friendlies against Sweden.
 He made his debut during a 1–0 win in the first game on 7 September.
 Three days later, Meister scored his first goal for Denmark just three minutes into the match, contributing to Denmark's 4–1 victory over Sweden.